 This course will provide students with an understanding of interaction design as an academic and creative discipline.
 Weekly readings and class discussions will focus on the study of interaction design principles across a variety of media application spaces and contexts.
 Projects will combine audio, video, imaging, animation, and other media formats and students will be asked to prototype and construct interactive products and systems.

 Environmental Art and Design

-Students in this course will use the local urban street as a primary site of ecological analysis, intervention & exhibition.
+Students in this course will use the local urban street as a primary site of ecological analysis, intervention and exhibition.
 Students will work on projects that re-imagine our relationship to natural systems.
-A special focus will be placed on design interventions in urban ecosystems involving both human institutions & infrastructure, and the work of other non human organisms.
+A special focus will be placed on design interventions in urban ecosystems involving both human institutions and infrastructure, and the work of other non human organisms.

-Introduces contemporary color theory & its significance to art and design.
+Introduces contemporary color theory and its significance to art and design.
 A series of exercises using individual subjectivity demonstrates the role of color in personal expression.
-The interrelatedness of color & meaning is emphasized along with effective graphic and digital communication.
+The interrelatedness of color and meaning is emphasized along with effective graphic and digital communication.

 Sample courses offered outside of the Department of Art & Art Professions:

 In this class, the creative process will be investigated in order to generate ideas for art, design, technology, and business endeavors.
 The course will show how ideation, design research and thinking, and prototyping can inspire, inform, and bring depth to what one ultimately creates.
 Students will expand their arsenal of design research skills, learn how to think critically about their audience, content, form, and processes, as well as, understand the importance of utilizing more than one research and design strategy.